andyjdavis/MandarinMojo/README.md

 The code is all by Andrew Davis http://www.thetravelingprogrammer.com

-The word/character lists came from http://www.hskhsk.com/word-lists.html
+The word/character lists are from http://www.hskhsk.com/word-lists.html

+The success sound is from http://www.freesound.org/people/grunz/sounds/109662/

+The failure sounds is from http://soundbible.com/992-Right-Cross.html